linode/apl-docs/docs/inst-chart.md

 ## Monitoring the Chart install

-The chart deploys a Job (`<your-release-name>-`) in the default namespace.
+The chart deploys a Job (`<your-release-name>`) in the default namespace.
 Use K9s (or any tool of your preference), to monitor the install.
 After the deploy job has finished, check Gitea to see if the `otomi\values` repo contains values.
 Note that after logging in into Gitea with OIDC, it takes a couple minutes before you can see the repo.
 When the values repo is available, log in into Drone to activate the repository.

 ## Configuration